top of page

 Supporting Yin

-Sometimes in the office, I talk about the dark cool parts of ourselves, the heavy vitamins and minerals of our blood, this is all part of our “yin.”
-Yin deficiency signs are hot and dry signs in the body, as well as aspects of hormone imbalance, exhaustion, waking easily from sleep, and hot flashes.
+Sometimes in the office, I talk about the dark cool material parts of ourselves, the heavy vitamins and minerals of our blood, our adrenals and sex hormones, this is all part of our “yin.”
+Yin deficiency signs are when the yang can take over, so they are hot and dry signs in the body, as well as aspects of hormone imbalance, exhaustion, waking easily from sleep, and hot flashes.
 Almost everyone in the US, has a little bit of yin deficiency, since our culture is so yang, during the colder months, these recommendations are essential.

 • Fall asleep before 10pm